maribuon/migfinder/README.md

 * **d_CDS_attC**  max distance allowed between ORF and *attC* site in the same gene cassette.
 Used to validate the first *attC* site in the array \[default: 500\]

 ### Example data
 Use the file mgm4570162.3.050.1.fasta.zip provided in the package to test your installation.
+Notice you need to unzip the file first :)

 ### Output
 The output is organised in: